 In partnership with the Service Employees International Union, Common Wealth launched the first retirement plan in Canada for lower- and moderate-income earners, developed for frontline health and personal care workers.

-Comprised of leaders from across the nonprofit sector who support the initiative and are committed to contributing to its success in their respective communities
+Comprised of leaders who support the initiative and are committed to contributing to its success in their respective communities

 "Those who work for our sector commit to their communities, their art, their environment.
 While the organizations that employ them seek financial sustainability, the pressure to keep ‘administrative’ costs low is profound.
 Often this effort means limiting benefits others take for granted; investment in retirement plans is one area employers in the sector struggle to realize for their teams.
 The Common Good Retirement Initiative gives us an opportunity to offer sector employees yet another reason to stay in the sector, doing good work for good reasons.
 It is an important initiative that will benefit communities across the country.
 It is a pleasure to support it in anyway I can."